Back to News & Info

 | Written by Marie Johnson, CMP

 Meetings & Incentives Worldwide (M&IW) is honored to be a trusted certified Women’s Business Enterprise (WBE) by the WBDC-Chicago, a regional certifying partner of the Women’s Business Enterprise National Council (WBENC) for more than ten years.
-Owned by sisters Jean Johnson and Tina Madden, M&IW is committed to a diverse work environment that backs its words with accountable actions.
+Owned and led by sisters Tina Madden, CEO, and Jean Johnson, Chief People Officer, M&IW is committed to a diverse work environment that backs its words with accountable actions.

 Supplier diversity programs encourage partnering with organizations that are at least 51% owned or operated by a traditionally underrepresented or underserved group, including women.
-The 2022 State of Supplier Diversity Report showed that investments in such programs continue to grow; 21% of reported programs were less than one year old, the highest level of new program formation since the reports began in 2017.
-The 2023 State of Supplier Diversity Report revealed that 97% of organizations had consistent or improved executive support for supplier diversity programs compared to years prior.
+The 2024 State of Supplier Diversity Report showed that investments in and executive support of such programs continue to grow.
+56% of supplier diversity leaders report to the CEO or board of executives, which is twice as many as in 2021.
+In addition, nearly half of leaders use their supplier diversity program to win new business, and more than a quarter plan to implement their program globally by 2026.
 Learn more about implementing and assessing a supplier diversity program here.

-Top Three Benefits of a Supplier Diversity Program
+Top Two Benefits of a Supplier Diversity Program

-While there are many benefits of working with diverse suppliers, there are three that stand out as being the most impactful to a business’ bottom line.
+While there are many benefits of working with women-owned businesses and other diverse suppliers, there are three that stand out as being the most impactful to a business’ bottom line.

 Diverse suppliers have deep relationships with other vendors that may provide additional savings across your business.
 The strength of these relationships and their commitment to quality and innovation often leads to a tangible increase in savings and resources for obtaining goods and services.